Extension-Developer-2/pxt-hardware-programming-docs-and-functions/docs/buffers.md

 *  The Buffer.equals(other: Buffer) method checks if 2 buffers hold the same data

-*  The Buffer.chunk(maxSize: number): Buffer[] breaks the buffer into pieces, none exceeding the specified size.
+*  The Buffer.chunked(maxSize: number): Buffer[] breaks the buffer into pieces, none exceeding the specified size.

 * The Buffer.isReadOnly() method is designed to read if the buffer cannot be modified, otherwise it returns false